jsdelivrbot/rewestBR-RPi/README.md

     $ make all

   After typing these commands you can probably get a cup of coffee because it will take a while.

+### Setup device tree
+  If you want to use the SPI or I2C, there is a need to set the device tree, which consists in enabling the SPI and I2C in the microprocessors pins.
+After you compile the linux an `output` folder is created.
+The linux is located under `output/build/linux-<hash>/`.

+  In the linux folder there you shoulg go to the device tree source file.
+If you're using the Raspberry Pi it is under `arch/arm/boot/dts`.
+In there you can find the correct `.dts` file and edit as you want.
+For this project tyoe the commands bellow that you'll be fine.

+    $ cd output/build/linux-26f3b72a9c049be10e6af196252283e1f6ab9d1f/arch/arm/boot/dts
+    $ sudo gedit bcm2708-rpi-b-plus.dts       <-- Raspberry Pi B+
+    $ sudo gedit bcm2710-rpi-3-b.dts          <-- Raspberry Pi 3

+  Gedit editor will open.
+Under the the SPI and I2C section add `status = "okay";` For example:

+    &i2c0 {
+        status = "okay";
+        pinctrl-names = "default";
+        pinctrl-0 = <&i2c0_pins>;
+        clock-frequency = <100000>;
+    };

+  After editing the device tree source there is a need to recompile the linux.
+To do so type de commands bellow.

+    $ cd <parentDirectory>/rewestBR-RPi/buildroot
+    $ make linux-rebuild
+    $ make

+  It won't take as long as the first compilation.
 When the compilation is over the image will be in the directory `<parentDirectory>/rewestBR-RPi/buildroot/output/images` and its file name is `sdcard.img`.

 ### Write SD card
   To write the SD card, the command dd is used.
 An example is bellow.